 It is like a combination of all the best dessert characteristics you could hope for: the crispy bottom of an unweighted tart, the bronzed edges of a flaugnarde and the juicy, syrupy fruit reminiscent of a slaved over pie.
 But it is all so simple- it takes mere minutes to make!- that it is sure to become a summer classic, a dessert to serve and to savor as it proves, once again, that sometimes, simplest is best.

-Why I love this recipe: the dough uses oil and vinegar to make a flaky crust and baking it on a high heat crisps it up beautifully.
-The plums, which turn sweet, juicy and are flavored with just a touch of nutmeg, are covered in an eggy cream mixture that bakes up into a fluffy, creamy custard.
+Why I love this recipe: my grandmother’s dough uses oil and vinegar to make a flaky crust and baking it on a high heat crisps it up beautifully.
+The plums, which turn sweet, juicy and are flavored with just a touch of nutmeg, are covered in an eggy cream mixture that bakes into a fluffy, creamy custard.
 Be sure to sprinkle the tart with sugar right before serving it.

 For the dough: